cardano-acropolis/academy/README.md

 reference something that exists and so differentiate it from all other things that exist.
 We do this by creating a minimal transfer of ledger value but attach to it a description of that thing which we actually wish to transfer.
-Futhermore, we can provide a number of that thing or "value".
+Furthermore, we can provide a number of that thing or "value".
 This latter point, in which we can take the description and hash it into the identity of a new object that also has a value is what is meant by "native asset".
 We can govern the nature of that